 Every action is permanently logged with timestamps.

-Your family keeps the funds in the Owner's bank account.
-CareVault simply provides the system that keeps everything transparent.
+Your family keeps the money exactly where it is — in the Owner's bank account.
+CareVault is just the system that makes sure everyone can see where every dollar went.

-Families send money directly via Venmo, Zelle, or bank transfer.
+Families send money directly to each other — Venmo, Zelle, bank transfer, cash.
+We just track it.

 No. CareVault never holds, stores, or transfers any funds.
 One family member (the Owner) keeps the money in their own bank account.
 CareVault tracks every dollar and keeps everyone accountable.